Robust Bayes-Like Estimation: Rho-Bayes estimation: Introduction

 and, for $t_{0}>a$, we see that this posterior is highly concentrated on intervals of the form $\left[a\vee X_{(n)},\left(1+cn^{-1}\right)\left(a\vee X_{(n)}\right)\right]$ with $c>0$ large enough.
 Now assume that the true distribution has been contaminated and is rather

 Although it is quite close to the initial distribution $P_{t_0}$ in variation distance (their distance is $1/n$), on an event of probability $1-(1-n^{-1})^{n}>1/2$, $t_0+100<X_{(n)}<t_0+100+n^{-1}$ and the posterior distribution is therefore concentrated around $t_0+100$ according to (\ref{Eq-nonrobust}).
-The same problem would occur if we were using the MLE as an estimator of $t$.
+The same problem would occur if we were using the maximum likelihood estimator (MLE for short) as an estimator of $t$.

 In the literature, most results about the behaviour of the posterior do not say anything about misspecification.
-Some papers like Kleijn and van der Vaart~\citeyearpar{MR2283395},~\citeyearpar{MR2988412} and Panov and Spokoiny~\citeyearpar{MR3420819} address this problem but their results involve the behaviour of the Kullback-Leibler divergence between $P$ and the distributions in $\sP$, as is also often the case when studying the maximum likelihood estimator (MLE for short), see for instance Massart~\citeyearpar{MR2319879}.
-However, two distributions may be very close in Hellinger distance and therefore indisguishable with our sample $\bsX$, but have a large Kullback-Leibler divergence.
+Some papers like Kleijn and van der Vaart~\citeyearpar{MR2283395},~\citeyearpar{MR2988412} and Panov and Spokoiny~\citeyearpar{MR3420819} address this problem but their results involve the behaviour of the Kullback-Leibler divergence between $P$ and the distributions in $\sP$, as is also often the case when studying the MLE --- see for instance Massart~\citeyearpar{MR2319879} ---.
+However, two distributions may be very close in Hellinger distance and therefore indistinguishable with our sample $\bsX$, but have a large Kullback-Leibler divergence.

-Even when the model is exact, the Kullback-divergence is used to analyse the properties of the Bayes posterior.
-It is known mainly from the work of van der Vaart and co-authors (see in particular Ghosal, Ghosh and van der Vaart~\citeyearpar{MR1790007}) that the posterior distribution concentrates around $P\in\sP$ as $n$ goes to infinity but those general results require that the prior puts enough mass on neighbourhoods of $P\in\sP$ of the form $\cK(P,\eps)=\{P'\in\sP,\; K(P,P')<\eps\}$ where $\eps$ is a positive number and $K(P,P')$ the Kullback-Leibler divergence between $P$ and $P'$.
+Even when the model is exact, the Kullback-divergence is used to analyze the properties of the Bayes posterior.
+It is known mainly from the work of van der Vaart and co-authors --- see in particular Ghosal, Ghosh and van der Vaart~\citeyearpar{MR1790007} --- that the posterior distribution concentrates around $P\in\sP$ as $n$ goes to infinity but those general results require that the prior puts enough mass on neighbourhoods of $P\in\sP$ of the form $\cK(P,\eps)=\{P'\in\sP,\; K(P,P')<\eps\}$ where $\eps$ is a positive number and $K(P,P')$ the Kullback-Leibler divergence between $P$ and $P'$.
 Unfortunately such neighbourhoods may be empty (and consequently the condition unsatisfied) when the probabilities in $\sP$ are not equivalent, which is for example the case for the translation model of the uniform distribution on $[0,1]$, even though the Bayes method may work well in such cases.